Pledge to Avert the Sixth Mass Extinction and Climate Catastrophe through Poison Free, Fossil Fuel Free, Organic Communities

 The Earth is for all beings today and tomorrow.

-Together as diverse species and diverse cultures and through poison free organic food and farming, which provide climate solutions and rejuvenate biodiversity, we have the creative power to stop the sixth mass extinction and climate catastrophe.
+Together as diverse species and diverse cultures and through poison free organic food and farming, which offer climate solutions and rejuvenate biodiversity, we have the creative power to stop the sixth mass extinction and climate catastrophe.
 By joining hands, whoever we are, wherever we are, we must create “ever expanding, never ascending oceanic circles”of poison free, fossil fuel free earth communities, celebrating our interconnected life and freedom.

 Learn more about Navdaya’s Food for Health Campaign